he-dev/SmartConfig/README.md

     .Select(typeof(FullConfig));
 ```

-## Namespaces
+## Attributes

 With SmartConfig it is possible to use more then one identifier (Name) for a setting.
-The additional criteria are called namespaces and allow us to further describe a setting.
+The additional criteria are called attributes and allow us to further describe a setting.
 Not all data stores allow this.
 That's why we use a database in this example.

 A common example is the _Environment_.

 The config class itself does not change at all.
-You add the namespaces when loading:
+You add the attribute when loading:

 ```cs
  Configuration.Load